Diesel Engine Principle and Working Cycle Explained:

 Combustion Process - At this stage the injector sprays the diesel into the combustion chamber.
 The rise in temperature of the air caused by its compression; results in instantaneous burning of diesel with in an explosion.
-This causes heat to release resulting in generation of expanding forces known as power.
+This causes heat to release which generates expanding forces known as power.

 3. Power Stroke – These forces again push the pistons downwards resulting in their reciprocating motion.

 4. Exhaust Stroke – On their way up, the pistons push the exhaust gases above them thru’ the exhaust valve which opens during exhaust stroke.

 This cycle repeats itself until the engine turns off, resulting in continuance of engine’s running.

 A diesel engine is mainly classified into two types - Indirect-Injection (IDI) & Direct-injection (DI).
-The Direct-Injection diesel engine is an earlier generation technology which later evolved into its successor & more advanced CRDi.
-Today, simple DI engines are still being widely used, especially in utility vehicles, trucks, buses & generators.
-The more sophisticated & refined CRDi diesel engines have also become very popular in the Sedans, MPVs, SUVs and Luxury cars in the recent past.
+The Direct-Injection diesel engine was an earlier generation technology.
+It later evolved into its successor & more advanced CRDi.
+Today, simple DI engines are still being widely used; especially in utility vehicles, trucks, buses & generators.
+Furthermore, sophisticated & refined CRDi diesel engines became very popular in the Sedans, MPVs, SUVs and Luxury cars in the recent past.

 For more information, please click: